-The site occupied by The Tipperary on Fleet Street has been a pub since 1605 and an Irish pub since 1700, making it London's oldest Irish pub and (probably) the first pub outside Ireland to serve draught Guinness.
-With a decorative tiled floor and vintage Jameson signage covering the walls, you can feel the history.
+The site occupied by The Tipperary on Fleet Street has been a pub since 1605 and an Irish one since 1700.
+That makes it London's oldest Irish pub and (probably) the first pub outside Ireland to serve draught Guinness.
+With a decorative tiled floor and vintage Jameson signage covering the walls, the history is palpable.
 So long as simple stereotypically Irish fare is what you're after, the cheap and cheerful grub is pretty enjoyable too.
-The Irish music soundtrack divides opinion.
+The incessantly Irish soundtrack divides opinion.

 The Tipperary, 66 Fleet Street, EC4Y 1HT

 This behemoth of a bar deserves a mention for its sheer size, array of beers and the fact that it brews its own Irish stout.
 Catch it when it's quiet and you'll be able to taste your way through the biggest range of Irish beers in London (plus many from elsewhere).
 At other times it risks being uncomfortably busy with snail-pace service.
 If you're coming here on St Patrick's Day, good luck to you.